Prof Franz Buscha

 Franz's personal research interests are in education economics, labour economics, and applied econometrics.
 Franz has made scientific contributions to issues such as social mobility, measuring the returns to education, the effect of weather of happiness, political beliefs and identity formation.
 He has been involved in numerous funded research projects from research councils and government departments.

-He has published in leading journals such as Economics of Education Review, the Oxford Bulletin of Economics and Statistics, the British Journal of Political Science and the British Journal of Sociology.
+He has published in leading journals such as Economics of Education Review, Labour Economics, the Oxford Bulletin of Economics and Statistics, the British Journal of Political Science and the British Journal of Sociology.
 Franz has also contributed to numerous policy reports and his research has been covered by media outlets such as BBC news, BBC Radio 4, The Economist, The Guardian, The Times, and Huffington Post.
-Franz also has a monthly radio program called Policy Matters on Share Radio.
+Franz also had a monthly radio program called Policy Matters on Share Radio for many years.

 Education